F4RAN/qoe-selenium/NETWORKS.md

-Each Configs Contains 2 blocks '-incoming' and '-outgoing' in your config.txt file you should use this keys or leave it empty at all ( In windows systems )
+Each configs contains 2 blocks '-incoming' and '-outgoing' in your config.txt file you should use this keys or leave it empty at all ( In the windows systems )

 **4G Profiles:**